BryceWoodworth/BryceWoodworth.github.io/_posts/2015-4-27-Perspectives-Intro.md

 are all <i>the same problem</i> of adding velocities.
 There is no fundamentally "correct" way to think about any particular problem, in the sense that there are many equally valid ways of looking at it.
+If I threw a paper airpline while riding a bicycle on top of a moving walkway on a satellite orbiting Venus, what is the velocity of the airplane?
+There is no one correct answer, it depends on your frame of reference.
+From my point of view, the paper airplane isn't moving that quickly, but this is not the case for someone on the surface of Venus, which is again different than what someone on Earth would tell us.
+None of these observers are lying; they all have valid (but different) answers based on their perspective on the problem.
 However, not all perspectives are equally useful: In many cases a problem that appears intractible in one view becomes trivial in another.
-This should be a familiar concept to anyone who has used u-substitution in calculus.
+This should be a familiar concept to anyone who has used u-substitution in calculus (or anyone who has tried to calculate the velocity of a paper airplane from the frame of reference of a different planet).

 As an example, let's look at the four bugs (or mice, dogs, aardvarks, etc.) problem.
 In this problem,